UtahMUG/utahmug-website/_pages/about.md

 ## Executive Committee (DRAFT)

-The Utah Model Users Group (MUG) Executive Committee decides on the priorities and order of business of MUG and manages the general course of operations in accordance with the MUG’s Vision, Objectives, and Goals.
+The Utah Model Users Group (MUG) Executive Committee executes the priorities and order of business of MUG and manages the general course of operations in accordance with the MUG’s Vision, Objectives, and Goals.
 Input regarding modifications to MUG goals and objectives are solicited from general membership, considered by this committee, and then presented to MUG members for ratification.

 The Executive Committee consists of a committee chair and members representing the wide range of model users.